Jb05s/jb05s.github.io/_posts/2020-03-29-Introduction-to-Windows-Demystifying-Windows-System-Architecture-and-Memory-Management.md

 In addition to initializing the creation of a process, the kernel needs to manage this process.
 This is done through several data structures.

+We'll take a look at these data structures in a moment.

+Proceeding, the initial thread is created.
+As mention previously, a process will always need a thread associated to it.. or the process is essentially meaningless.